Nikon Z TC-1.4x

 When a Nikon Z teleconverter is used on a Nikon Z compatible telephoto zoom, the whole zoom range of the lens is available.
 For example, the Nikon Z 180-600 mm zoom with the TC-14 becomes a 252-840 mm, and is usable across this whole range of focal lengths.
 It makes little sense to use this lens with a teleconverter in the 252-600 mm range of focal lengths, because at these focal lengths the zoom without a teleconverter is faster and may also be sharper.
 A good excuse for using a teleconverter at this range of focal lengths is when there is no time to remove the teleconverter.
 In these cases, after a quick sequence shot at these "duplicate" focal lengths, the photographer can return above 600 mm with a quick rotation of the zoom ring, without risking to lose whatever may happen in the time necessary to swap a teleconverter out and in.

-Professional Nikon Z users would be quick to point out that two of the long Z telephoto primes are equipped with internal teleconverters that can be switched in and out in a second or two, by operating a mechanical slider.
-They are completely right, except for the fact that these telephoto primes are pricewise out of the reach of amateur photographers.
+Professional Nikon Z users would be quick to point out that two of the long Z telephoto primes (and the announced 120-300 f/2.8 zoom) are equipped with internal teleconverters that can be switched in and out in a second or two, by operating a mechanical slider.
+They are completely right, except for the fact that these telephoto lenses are pricewise out of the reach of the large majority of amateur photographers.

 Image quality